bluewitch/AvadoWerks/README.md

 - [Ultrasound Money](https://ultrasound.money/), Ethereum Analytic
 - [Performing Bitcoin <> Monero Atomic Swaps](https://sethforprivacy.com/guides/bitcoin-monero-atomic-swaps/)
 - [Ethereum Gas Charts](https://ethereumprice.org/gas/)

+phemex, okex, PrimeXBT, kucoin, ftx- (requires level 1 only and thats easy to pass) , Huobi only requires kyc for futures and margin .
+You can deposit USD directly to kucoin btw .
+Yes you need a VPN for all fo these except kucoin but honestly I use a VPN for most everything anyhow because I work in tech

+Ethereum is just like a metropolis, most projects are built on it since the early days of blockchain.
+So, you have to pay a high 'toll fee’ when you are using their highway.
+Try look into alternative network like BSC, Polygon, Dot which are way more cheaper on gas fee.

+The SEC maybe out to try and bankrupt select companies to overtake them..... like XRP that had a bid in to be the new Quantum crypto of the United States.

 ## END OF LINE